West Indian bay leaf tea is one of those exotic, unique teas.

-Bay is a common name for a couple different plants.
+Now, bay is a pretty common name for a few different plants.

 Besides cooking, West Indian bay leaves are used to make bay rum and cologne.
 Bay rum works wonders for sore, painful muscles.